Stiggy-C/daisy/README.md

 need to extends this class and fill in the necessary logic to build/train machine learning model & use the built/trained model to get a prediction.

-One can take a look at ```io.openenterprise.daisy.examples.RecentPurchaseExampleStreamingPipeline``` for an example implementation of this class.
+One can take a look at ```io.openenterprise.daisy.examples.ml.ClusterAnalysisOnRecentPurchaseExample``` for an example implementation of this class.

+## Caveats
+Currently, Daisy is engineered to be run in Spark client mode.
+In another words, Daisy need to be hosted on its own, be it the Docker engine/Kubernetes/physical server/VM.